j5ik2o/trinity/README.md

 Trinity is a lightweight MVC framework based on Finagle, which can be described in Scala.

 ## Concepts
-- We provide functions about MVC which does not support finagle.
+- We provide functions about MVC which does not support Finagle.
 - We support Domain Driven-Design by non CoC(Convention over Configuration).

 ## Features